jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 #### Mini-batch gradient descent

-When computing the cost function, we can add all the errors for the entire training dataset.
+When computing the cost function, we add all the errors for the entire training dataset.
 This takes too much time for just one update in one iteration.
 On the contrary, we can perform stochastic gradient descent which makes one $$W$$ update per training sample.
 Nevertheless, the gradient descent will follow a zip zap pattern rather than follow the curve of the cost function.
-This can be a problem if you land in a steep gradient area where the parameters bounce to an area with a high cost.
-Stochastic gradient descent takes longer and may zip zag around the minimum rather than converge to it.
+This can get worse if you land in a steep gradient area where parameters may oscillate.
+Stochastic gradient descent takes longer and may zip zag around the minimum rather than settle down to its minimum.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">
 </div>

 A good compromise is to process a batch of N samples at a time.
-N is a tunable hyperparameter, but usually is not very critical.
-We can start with 64 which is subject to the memory consumptions.
+N is a tunable hyperparameter, but usually not very critical.
+We can start with 64 subject to the memory consumptions.

 $$
 J = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2